schubergphilis/tweakers_iot_workshop/Reporting/4_grafana.md

 # Step 4: Create a Dashboard in Grafana
 For this part of the workshop we will use Grafana to create a nice dashboard of the data that has been stored in the Sql database.
 Grafana is an open source dashboarding tool.
+Unfortunately your Grafana instance does not have Persistent Storage (Microsoft did some last minute changes to azure containers and blob storage).
+So Whenever the Application Stops, your dashboard is destroyed.

 ## Finding your credentials
 For each workshop attendee there is a grafana instance pre-deployed.
 You can reach it on https://twkrs-XXX-graf.azurewebsites.net where XXX should be replaced with the number that was assigned to you (and your resource group).